IshakAtes/truck_signs_api/README.md

 docker exec -it app python manage.py createsuperuser
 ```
 > [!Note]
-> ⚠️ Note: You cannot create a superuser during image build – it must be done after the app is running.
+> ⚠️ Note: You cannot create a superuser during image build – it must be done when the Container is running.
 > 🧠 The docker exec -it app command runs the createsuperuser command inside the live container named app.
 You will be prompted to enter a username, email, and password interactively.
 > Example:
 ``` bash